Local Learning Matters: Rethinking Data Heterogeneity in Federated Learning: Empirical Study

 \textbf{Number of Local Training Epochs.} The main purpose for adequately handling data heterogeneity is to allow for more productive training on the client each round, therefore reducing the time to convergence and required communication cost.
 Therefore, to examine the training productivity of each method, we examine their accuracy with various allotted local training epochs per round ($E$) in Table \ref{tab:epochs}.

 Ideally methods should continue to improve in accuracy with more allotted local training epochs.
 In Table \ref{tab:epochs}, we see that all methods steadily improve from 10 epochs per round to 20.
 However, from 20 to 30, the trends vary considerably.
-As a baseline, FedAvg slightly improves by $+0.3$\%.
-Surprisingly, FedProx and MOON actually experience a slight reduction in accuracy from 20 to 30 epochs ($-0.2$\% and $-0.1$\%, respectively).
+As a baseline, FedAvg slightly improves by $\sim$0.3\%.
+Surprisingly, FedProx and MOON stay relatively stagnant from 20 to 30 epochs.
 Meanwhile, the standard (particularly structural) regularization methods continue to increase in accuracy.
 Therefore, these methods illustrate the ability to maintain productive training, even across a wide range of allotted local epochs.

 \textbf{Number of Clients.} In real-world FL settings, the number of participating clients can vary widely.
 Moreover, only a portion of clients are potentially sampled per round, whether for connectivity reasons or other capacity restrictions of the central system.
 Therefore, it is crucial that an FL method can converge under such conditions.
 We study the affect of client number and client sampling in Table \ref{tab:clients-num}. $C=64\times0.25$ indicates that there are 64 total clients in the system, but only a fraction (0.25) are sampled each round.
 The rest of the presented results in Table \ref{tab:clients-num} sample all $K$ clients each round. $C=64\times0.25$ (100) is run for 100 rounds, and all other settings for the default 25 rounds.